Bubblr-Inc/ai-vault-helm/README.md

 | Kubernetes Cluster | Kubernetes cluster will run the AI Vault containers |
 | PostGres DataBase | A postgres database for the AI Vault containers to store data |

+If you have these already prepare you may skip to the installation of the helm chart section, otherwise continue to the build or prepare the infrastructure section.

-## Build or prepare the infrastructure for the helm chart.
+## Build or prepare the infrastructure.
+AI-Vault needs to be run in an infrastructure such as an AWS VPC and EKS setup.

 This can be done a number of ways however, we generally use terraform and this guide will describe how to do this.
 [build](README-WORKED-INSTALL-TF.md)

 ## Installation of Helm Chart

-If you have these already you may skip to the next section, otherwise continue to the

 1. Prepare a values file for your installation.
 Create a file names `customValues.yaml` containing the following values.
 Note, you will modify the environment variables to suit your environment.